 Stable Library

-We provide a stable API and ABI using semantic versioning: a stable ABI allows for simple shared library upgrades across minor versions.
+We work on a stable API and ABI using semantic versioning: a stable ABI allows for simple shared library upgrades across minor versions.

-On top of the stable API and ABI we provide bindings to other languages: they come with their own stability and support guarantees.
+On top of the stable API and ABI we work on bindings to other languages: they come with their own stability and support guarantees.

 File Format

-We provide a file format for storing large graphs effectively and efficiently and for sharing graphs in a portable and compact way.
+We work on a file format for storing large graphs effectively and efficiently and for sharing graphs in a portable and compact way.

 The tinygraphio file format stores graph in a compressed sparse row format for a compact representation.
 The on-disk representation is based on Protocol Buffers.